ProprioCS/Provia.Documents/Service Tickets.md

 Clicking the same Group header again will hide its route, as will clicking a different one.

 In the Ungrouped Events, this works a little differently.
-Since they are not grouped, you click the Event’s header, not “Ungrouped Events”.
+Since they are not grouped, you click the Event's header, not "Ungrouped Events".
 Doing that will show the route to the ungrouped event and back:

 **Approving a Work Order Event**

 When Work Order Events are created, regardless of who creates them, they appear in the Scheduling interface on the date for which they were created.
-They appear in the right pane, aka the “Unapproved” pane.
+They appear in the right pane, aka the "Unapproved" pane.

 They display information about the Order/Work Order in a compact format: